GDPR: what does it mean for you?

 • Has more than 250 employees.

-Because customer, supplier, or personnel management is common, many organisations are obliged to keep a processing register.
+Virtually all businesses store customer, supplier, or personnel data and must keep a processing register.
 The processing register is an overview of all types of personal data that you process.
 The register must meet a number of requirements.
 You must include, what the purpose of the data processing is and how long you keep the data.
-Find out how to set up a GDPR processing register
+Find out how to set up a GDPR processing register.

 7. Have you taken the right measures to protect personal data?

-The GDPR states that you must protect personal data must be properly secured.
+The GDPR states that you must protect personal data.
 Determine what technical and organisational measures are required for this.
 This way you ensure a digitally secure company.
 Are you working in a digitally secure way?
 Take a look at this checklist.

 8. Do you have the required agreements with parties that process personal data for you?